miladrahimi/singet/README.md

 #### Default

-When `r` is `default` or missing, It returns the response without manipulation.
+When `r` parameter is `default` or missing, it returns the response without manipulation.
 For example, if the request was `http://proxy.com/?url=https://google.com` the response would be a standard redirection to `https://www.google.com`.

 #### Follow

-When `r` is `follow`, It redirects through the proxy.
+When `r` parameter is `follow`, it redirects through the proxy.
 For example, if the request was `http://proxy.com/?r=follow&url=https://google.com` the response would be a redirection to `http://proxy.com/?r=follow&url=https://www.google.com`.

 #### Stop

-When `r` is `stop`, It returns a JSON response contains the new location.
+When `r` parameter is `stop`, it returns a JSON response contains the new location.
 For example, if the request was `http://proxy.com/?r=stop&url=https://google.com` the response would be:

 ```